pdy/blast_from_the_past/README.md

 # blast_from_the_past
 I managed to salvage few projects from times I wasn't programming profesionally, I found them adorable so I gathered them in one place.

 Youngest one is 2011 I think.
+The least painfull to read is PrimitivePoker.